 Obtaining a UK Grant of Probate excluding full estate administration

-Our fee for obtaining a Grant of Representation (Probate/Letters of Administration), to exclude full estate administration will be charged on a fixed fee basis when possible, depending on whether or not the estate is subject to Inheritance Tax (IHT) and whether a simple IHT Return can be completed or whether a full IHT Account needs to be completed:
+Our fee for obtaining a Grant of Representation (Probate/Letters of Administration), to exclude full estate administration will be charged on a fixed fee basis when possible, depending on whether or not the estate is subject to Inheritance Tax (IHT) or above certain threshold limits where a full IHT account needs to be completed and submitted to HMRC or whether the estate can move immediately to applying for the grant from the Probate Registry.

 Non-taxable estates where there is a will